CTMarius/protractorStarterKit/README.md

+# Protractor Demo

+Basic setup to easily start writing automated UI tests for web applications and to integrate it into your pipeline.

 ### Components:

 This setup uses Protractor in combination with Cucumber, Chai as a assertion library, Grunt as a task runner and the protractor-multiple-cucumber-html-reporter as a reporting library.

 ### Prerequisites: